What Are the Balls on Power Lines?

 Power Line Ball Rules

-You’ll find balls on power lines in all 50 states.
 The Federal Aviation Administration (FAA) requires bright orange, white, or yellow power line balls on the top wire of all hard-to-see areas for pilots.
 The FAA also specifically requires a power line ball to be a maximum of 25 feet from any nearby wires that don’t have a power line ball.

-You may also notice lighted or unlighted power line balls, which are used to alert pilots to approaching hazards.
 Electric companies with higher voltage transmission power lines (anything over 69 kV) are usually higher up in the air on taller catenary supports and hold lighted power line balls.
 Energy providers with less than 69 kV power lines are on shorter catenary supports and use unlighted power line balls.

 Today, all power companies in Texas and beyond use visibility markers.
 The FAA estimates that balls on power lines have saved many lives since the 1980s.
 The next time you drive near a valley, airport, or mountain range, keep an eye out for these brightly colored visibility markers and then share this small tidbit of information with others.